dmoka/MutationTestingMeetup/README.md

 2. Successfully unpick operation returns 204 No Content
 3. When a product unpicked, the latest pick state is changed to Unpicked
 4. When a product unpicked, the stock level increases correspondingly
-5. Return BadRequest when stock level becomes bigger MaxStock Level (50)
+5. Return BadRequest when stock level becomes than bigger MaxStock Level (50)
 6. BadRequest should have error "Cannot unpick more because reached max stock inventory limit"